luau-lang/site/src/content/docs/reference/api.md

 Note that GC might also be paused for some duration (until bytes allocated meet the threshold).
 If an explicit step is performed during this pause, it will trigger the start of the next collection cycle.

+Returns 1 if the GC cycle has completed.

 * `LUA_GCSETGOAL`, `LUA_GCSETSTEPMUL` and `LUA_GCSETSTEPSIZE` - tune GC parameters G (goal), S (step multiplier) and step size respectively (step size is usually best left at the default value)

 GC is incremental and tries to maintain the heap size to balance memory and performance overhead.